 The case when all interacting atoms are the same atomic species (Rb), all interactions are in the vdW regime, since all atoms all excited to the same Rydberg state $|77S_{1/2},m_j=1/2\rangle$ and the interaction is in the vdW regime.
 The control-target Hamiltonian in this case will be in the following form

 and the target-target interaction Hamiltonian will be the same as given in equation \ref{Target-TargetinteractionHamiltonian} for Rb atoms.
 For Cs homonuclear interaction with all atoms are excited to the same Rydberg state $|81S_{1/2},m_j=-1/2\rangle$, the van der Waals coefficient $C_6=2\pi \times 2364$~\si{GHz}.$\mu\text{m}^6$.

-In Fig. \ref{Fig: hyperfinescheme}(a), we show the dependence of the dipole-dipole interaction coefficient $C_3$ for Cs and Rb atoms excited to Rydberg states, on the angle $\theta$ between quantization $z$-axis and the interatomic axis for two different cases of the projection of the total angular momentum on the quantization $z$-axis.
+In Figure~\ref{Fig: hyperfinescheme}(a), we show the dependence of the dipole-dipole interaction coefficient $C_3$ for Cs and Rb atoms excited to Rydberg states, on the angle $\theta$ between quantization $z$-axis and the interatomic axis for two different cases of the projection of the total angular momentum on the quantization $z$-axis.
 We have $\theta=\pi/2$ which does not meet the maximum value of interaction energies but for using negative projection of the Rydberg state of Cs atom strengths the interaction.
 The interaction between the two atoms vanish at the magic angle $\theta_{m_1}=54.7356\degree$, and $\theta_{m_2}=\pi-\theta_{m_1}$ .

-In Fig. \ref{Fig:interactionenergy}, we plot the interaction energy as a function of the interatomic distance of the interaction between rubidium atoms, cesium atoms, and heteronuclear configuration of rubidium and cesium atoms in dipole-dipole regime. homonuclear interaction of rubidium (cesium) atoms in van der Waals (dipole-dipole) regime.
-It can be clearly shown that there is a range of interatomic distances where the homonuclear interaction is much less than the heteronuclear one.
-Setting the distance between interacting atoms to be $\sim$ 9-10 \si{\mu m} has been achieved \cite{de2019observation, graham2022demonstration}.
-Also, driving the Rydberg state of interacting atom to another specific Rydberg level can be realized by by using a microwave field tuned to the transition between these two Rydberg levels \cite{PhysRevLett.110.103001, de2019observation}.
-Microwave field has been used to suppress the target-target interaction for gates of many control and many target qubits \cite{young2021asymmetric}.